khushi-411/learnings/research_papers/05_asdl.md

     binop =  Plus | Minus | Times | Div
     ```
 - ASDL says nothing about how a definition should be translated by a tool into a specific concrete implementation.
-- Since, ASDL does not provide primitive type for real numbers the ASDL description describes a real type in terms of two arbitrary precision.
+- Since ASDL does not provide a primitive type for real numbers the ASDL description describes a real type in terms of two arbitrary precision.

 #### Pickles
 - Automatically generated pickler: